 Separating wing cases and tremors are terminal symptoms prior to nervous system shutdown. (note the shot hole near beetle.)

 Any beetles that fall will die; as the chemical takes effect they often drag their hind legs and are lethargic and lack coordination.

 Dying beetles are easily seen on paved surfaces; laying sheets or parking vehicles under the canopy will reveal the same.

 In the warmer months tree injected elms will start to bring adult beetles down in as little as 8 minutes post treatment, but larvae can take between 30-45 minutes depending on the temperature.

-Insecticides such as Imidacloprid and related analogues are the only reliable chemistries that work fast and persist for long periods within the tree.
+Insecticides such as Ema-ject® and to a lesser extent imidacloprid are the only reliable registered chemistries that work fast and persist for long periods within the tree.

 Soil injected irrigated trees using the same chemistry take a minimum of 26 days to achieve the same outcome, larger trees at 100cm can take up 70 days.
 Translocation and kill times tend to be more uniform with tree injection and no irrigation is required.

 All our trialled 100cm-plus trees had beetles falling within 8 minutes during summer.
 If larvae are present, the treatment has not been successful and the tree needs re-treatment.
 You need to contact the company who performed the work.